lucb31/game-engine-go/README.md

 ## Bug
 - Sometimes day cycle is skipped and next wave is spawned immediately.
 Probably related to high game speeds
+- No gold earned when killing npcs
+- Player power upgrades are not applied to castle gun

 ### Shop
-- Add upgrades to buy with wood
+- Split random (stat) upgrades from deterministic (i.e. projectile count) upgrades

 ### Harvesting
 - Add animation / effect to identify which object is being harvested